MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/create-manage-excel-templates.md

 - **Test your [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] templates**

-> [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] has lots of features.
+  [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] has lots of features.
 It’s a good idea to test your customizations to see that all [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] features work as expected in your templates.

 - **Data in templates and privacy concerns**

-> By default, pivot chart data is not updated when a spreadsheet is opened.
+  By default, pivot chart data is not updated when a spreadsheet is opened.
 This can create a security issue if certain pivot chart data should not be seen by users with insufficient permissions.

  **Consider the following scenario:**

 -   A [!INCLUDE[pn-ms-dyn-365-for-sales](../includes/pn-ms-dyn-365-for-sales.md)] administrator creates a template where the view contains sensitive data in a pivot chart which is uploaded into [!INCLUDE[pn-ms-dyn-365-for-sales](../includes/pn-ms-dyn-365-for-sales.md)].

 -   A salesperson who should not have access to the sensitive data in the pivot charts uses the template to create an [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] file to do data analysis.

-> **The outcome.** The salesperson might be able to see the pivot chart data as uploaded by the [!INCLUDE[pn-ms-dyn-365-for-sales](../includes/pn-ms-dyn-365-for-sales.md)] administrator including access to views for which the salesperson does not have permissions.
+   **The outcome.** The salesperson might be able to see the pivot chart data as uploaded by the [!INCLUDE[pn-ms-dyn-365-for-sales](../includes/pn-ms-dyn-365-for-sales.md)] administrator including access to views for which the salesperson does not have permissions.

->
-> In addition, iOS does not support updating pivot data and pivot charts when using the [!INCLUDE[cc-microsoft](../includes/cc-microsoft.md)] [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] app on iOS devices.
+  In addition, iOS does not support updating pivot data and pivot charts when using the [!INCLUDE[cc-microsoft](../includes/cc-microsoft.md)] [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] app on iOS devices.

-**Important**
+ > [!Important]

-Sensitive data should not be included in pivot tables and pivot charts.
+ > Sensitive data should not be included in pivot tables and pivot charts.

 - **Set pivot chart data to automatically refresh**

-> By default, pivot chart data does not automatically refresh when you open the spreadsheet.
+  By default, pivot chart data does not automatically refresh when you open the spreadsheet.
 Other types of charts do update automatically.

->
-> In [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)], right-click the pivot chart, and then click **PivotChart Options** &gt; **Refresh data** when opening the file.
+ In [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)], right-click the pivot chart, and then click **PivotChart Options** &gt; **Refresh data** when opening the file.

 ![Define PivotTable options](media/pivot-table-options.png "Define PivotTable options")

--   Placing new data
+-   **Placing new data**

-> If you want to add content to the [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] template, place your data above or to the right of the existing data.
+ If you want to add content to the [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] template, place your data above or to the right of the existing data.
 A second option is to place your new content on a second sheet.

--   [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] templates with images may cause an error
+-   **[!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] templates with images may cause an error**

-> If you attempt to view [!INCLUDE[pn-ms-dyn-365-for-sales](../includes/pn-ms-dyn-365-for-sales.md)] data with an [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] template that has an image saved in it, you may see the following error: “An error occurred while attempting to save your workbook.
+ If you attempt to view [!INCLUDE[pn-ms-dyn-365-for-sales](../includes/pn-ms-dyn-365-for-sales.md)] data with an [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] template that has an image saved in it, you may see the following error: “An error occurred while attempting to save your workbook.
 As a result, the workbook was not saved.”
 Try removing the image from the template and reloading it into [!INCLUDE[pn-ms-dyn-365-for-sales](../includes/pn-ms-dyn-365-for-sales.md)].

--   [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] templates and Office Mobile app in [!INCLUDE[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] 8.1
+-   **[!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] templates and Office Mobile app in [!INCLUDE[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] 8.1**

-> [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] templates will not open in [!INCLUDE[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] 8.1 devices with the Office Mobile app.
+ [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] templates will not open in [!INCLUDE[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] 8.1 devices with the Office Mobile app.
 You’ll get the following error message: “We’ve recovered as much of your document as we could, but you can’t edit it.
 Try to open and repair the document on your PC to fix the problem.”

  This is a known issue.

  Use table column names and range names in formulas

-> When you create [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] formulas, don’t use column titles or cell numbers.
+ When you create [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)] formulas, don’t use column titles or cell numbers.
 Instead, use the table column names, and define names for cells or cell ranges.